Atlys

 The Top 10 UK Visa Refusal Reasons

 The single most common reason for visitor visa refusals.
 Particularly damaging for young, unmarried applicants without significant assets or dependents.
-What officers look for: stable employment of 1+ year with leave letter confirming return date, property in your name or your immediate family's name, dependent family in India (parents, spouse, children), ongoing financial commitments (active home loan, business), long-term professional commitments.
+What officers look for: stable employment of 1+ year with leave letter confirming return date, property in your name or your immediate family's name, dependent family at home, ongoing financial commitments, long-term professional commitments.

 2. Insufficient or Unexplained Financial Evidence